chaunceyyann/aws-re-invent-2025/reinvent-transcripts/INDEX.md

 ### [Perplexity CEO talks about AI Search Innovations](./Perplexity%20CEO%20talks%20about%20AI%20Search%20Innovations/perplexity-ceo-talks-about-ai-search-innovations.md)
 **Date:** December 8, 2025
-Perplexity CEO discusses innovations in AI-powered search technology and the future of information discovery.
+Aravind Srinivas, CEO of Perplexity, discusses the AI-native search engine's rapid growth and use of AWS.
+Focus on personalized instant answers using open-source models like Llama and GPT-4.
+Browser integration increases queries by 6x with contextual assistance.

 ---